Boat Insurance for the South: Complete Guide to Florida, Caribbean Bahamas 2026

 Florida

 #1 destination for Quebecers.
-Marinas in Fort Lauderdale, Miami and the Keys require a minimum RC of US$1 million.
+Marinas in Fort Lauderdale, Miami and the Keys require a minimum liability coverage of US$1 million.
 Learn more →

 🇧🇸